lzy318/Interflex-Tutorial/index.md

-title: [Interflex Tutorial]
+## Interflex Tutorial

-description: [Performs diagnostic tests of multiplicative interaction models and plots non-linear marginal effects of a treatment on an outcome across different values of a moderator.]
+Performs diagnostic tests of multiplicative interaction models and plots non-linear marginal effects of a treatment on an outcome across different values of a moderator.

 **Authors**: Jens Hainmueller, Jonathan Mummolo, Yiqing Xu and Ziyi Liu (maintainer)